A Quadtree, a Steiner Spanner, and Approximate Nearest Neighbours in Hyperbolic Space: Preliminaries

 Let $\Hyp^d$ denote the $d$-dimensional hyperbolic space of sectional curvature $-1$.
 We denote points as $(x,z)$ for $x \in \Reals^{d-1}$ and $z \in \Reals^+$, with the distance

 where $\|x\|$ refers to the $(d-1)$-dimensional Euclidean norm of $x$.
 When $x=x'$ this reduces to $\left| \ln\left( \frac{z}{z'} \right) \right|$.

 For the rest of the paper, we fix a particular half-space model, and describe our results in this model.
-Note that there are standard ways to convert between different models, allowing the results to be used also for inputs defined in different models.
 We will think of the $z$ direction as going ``up'', and the $d-1$ other axes are going ``sideways''.